zacharyhanna/SPOW-BDOW-introgression-scripts/README.md

    * We examined the unfiltered allele depth (field AD) to make this determination.

 ### 2) Site coverage calculation
-Calculate the average total coverage of a site and the standard deviation (σ).
+Calculate the mean total coverage at a site and the standard deviation (σ).
 We are using the filtered set of sites for calculation of the average coverage.

 Usage example: